 Firehouse Grants has a marketing and advertising presence through the internet, and Schwartz and staff attend trade shows across the country.
 Clients have come mainly from Pennsylvania, New Jersey, Maryland, New York, and Delaware, though Schwartz said clients represent municipalities from coast to coast, including a handful in the Minneapolis region.

-Firehouse Grants has helped companies in greater Glenside receive more than $2 million in grants, including $337,000 for a fire truck’s new pumper in 2017.
+Firehouse Grants has helped companies in greater Glenside receive more than $3.2 million in grants, including $337,000 for a new pumper truck in 2017.

-“We’ve worked with all the Cheltenham Township fire companies and a few in Glenside,” he said.
-“Most recently, we issued the FY2024 Safer Award grant for the Elkins Park Fire Company.
-We got them a $37,000 award and we got LaMott $460,000 through the same award.”
+“We’ve successfully supported all of the local fire companies in Cheltenham, Abington, and Jenkintown,” he said.
+“Most recently, we helped secure a $337,000 FY2024 Safer Award to improve volunteer recruitment and retention for the Elkins Park Fire Company and we got LaMott Fire Company $460,000 through the same award.”

-Schwartz noted that LaMott Fire Company recently received a state LSA award for a building renovation.
+Schwartz noted that LaMott Fire Company also recently received a state LSA award for a building renovation.

 “That was just announced in December.
-We got Glenside Fire Company an $11,000 grant last year through the AFG Award Program.
-They’re both FEMA-funded programs,” he said.
+We got Glenside Fire Company an $11,000 grant last year to upgrade essential equipment through the AFG Award Program,” he said.

-For Schwartz, firefighting is an occupation as well as a way of life.
+For Schwartz, being in firefighting is an occupation as well as a way of life.

 “It’s in my blood.
 My son just turned 16 and became a junior firefighter with Abington Fire Company in August.
 I ended up joining there as well, so now I’m at both,” he said.